FRYSTAT HUNTING CASTLE

 7 - Park with St. Mark's Church

-The small Fryštát church becomes a great symbol of Silesia at the turn of the 16th and 17th centuries
+Casimir's great-grandson, Duke of Silesia Frederick Casimir, built the small Fryštát church after 1560, which became a great symbol of Silesia at the turn of the 16th and 17th centuries

 The sermons of the Protestant preacher Martin Luther (1483 - 1546) influenced the history of Fryštát more than any other Silesian town